andreiborca/teamleader-coding-test/README.md

 will know of how the received information is formatted.
 Current implementation supports only json string.
 In case in future the application will require another format (e.g. XML), it will be required to implement an XML transformer and extend the factory to be able to initialize the new transformer.
+#### DiscountRulesFactory
+This factory need to know how to read the required information from DB and how to initialize each type of discount rule.

 ### Entities & Repositories
 It was decided that the files from folder `data` to mimic the records stored in a DB.
 This decision was made because for